mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	```

 Network API clients are a “dependency” because they make network requests in order to load data from external servers.
-Often those servers are not things under your control, such as if you are hitting the Stripe API for payment processing, or Mastodon API to load new posts.
+Typically those servers are not things under your control, such as if you are hitting the Stripe API for payment processing, or Mastodon API to load new posts.

-And sometimes the server _is_ under your control, such as if it’s your company’s backend that powers your app.
-But even in those cases we will consider it a dependency because it is an outside system, that is, it exists outside the code base that powers your application.

 ---
 	_Examples of dependencies_